all-encompassingly

 The garment is white and covers the body from the shoulder to the knees.
 The garment has symbolic marks, which help remind members of the covenants they make in the temple.
 Along with being a symbolic reminder of covenants made with God, the garment also serves as a standard for modesty.
 The garment should be covered by clothing and not displayed, so members must wear clothing that covers from the shoulders to the knees.
 The garment is also supposed to help remind the wearer of the need for repentance and faith in Christ.
 Throughout the scriptures, sin is often related to a stained garment, and the only way to remove the stain is to wash the garment in the blood of Christ.
 The symbolism of always wearing a white garment helps remind members that they need to be pure and clean before the Lord.

-Members are encouraged to remember that the garment is only an outward reminder of a spiritual commitment made to God, and that it should always be worn properly and not be adjusted to fit style trends or for any other reason.
-When worn properly, the garment is a protection from evil and temptation.
 Elder Carlos E. Asay stated, “I like to think of the garment as the Lord’s way of letting us take part of the temple with us when we leave.
-It is true that we carry from the Lordís house inspired teachings and sacred covenants written in our minds and hearts.
+It is true that we carry from the Lord’s house inspired teachings and sacred covenants written in our minds and hearts.
 However, the one tangible remembrance we carry with us back into the world is the garment.
 And though we cannot always be in the temple, a part of it can always be with us to bless our lives.”

 Other Links: